 - adrenocorticotropic hormone (ACTH)

-- Lugol’s solution (an iodine solution)
+- Lugol’s solution, which contains iodine

-You will have to remove any jewelry or other metal accessories before the test.
+You’ll have to remove any jewelry or other metal accessories before the test.
 These may interfere with the accuracy of the scan.

 Abnormally high levels of thyroid hormone may indicate: